Tag: riads

 There is a more intimate feel about this riad because it’s slightly smaller.

-The owner, Habi, is a knowledgeable man who enjoys a chat with his guests.
-He is very hospitable, and the riad has a homely feel about it because of its staff.
+The owner, Habi, is a very knowledgeable man who enjoys a chat with his guests.
+He is very hospitable, and the riad has a very homely feel about it.

-Mona, the lady who cooks breakfast, doesn’t speak English, but every morning, she prepared a hearty breakfast for me.
+Mona, the cook doesn’t speak English, but every morning, she prepares a big, hearty breakfast for the guests.

-The rooftop was large with different tiers to sit on and was being updated during my stay.
+The rooftop is large with different tiers and was being modernised during my stay.

-I always felt safe walking to and from Riad Blue Berber.
-This is also a bonus, especially for female solo travellers.
+I always felt safe walking to and from Riad Blue Berber even at night time.

-The traditional 17th century tiles on the floor of the courtyard give it a sense of character and charm.
+The traditional 17th century tiles on the floor of the courtyard give Riad Blue Berber character and charm.

-Three of the rooms have air conditioning, and two have fans and heaters.
+There are four rooms, three of the rooms have air conditioning, and the other two have fans and heaters.

-It is approximately 200 metres from Jamaa El Fna,
+It is approximately only 200 metres away from Jamaa El Fna, yet once inside, it is peaceful and calm.

 The address is;

-5 Derb Jdid, Riad Zitoun Lakdim, kadim، 40040, Morocco
+5 Derb Jdid, Riad Zitoun Lakdim, kadim، 40040, Morocco.

 (more…)

-Riad Lea, as it is also known, is a traditional mid priced riad only 10 minutes walk away from the main square.
+Riad Lea is a traditional mid priced riad only 10 minutes walk away from the main square.

-The courtyard is peaceful with the sound of birds chirping.
+The courtyard is peaceful with the sound of birds singing as you sit having breakfast in the morning.

-The rooftop is a great place for a spot of sunbathing, and there is also a jacuzzi.
+The rooftop is a great place for a spot of sunbathing, and there is also a jacuzzi, which is clean and well looked after.

-The staff at Riad Lea were especially attentive.
-They couldn’t do enough for their guests.
+The staff at Riad Lea are friendly and attentive.

-They even offered me some of their food they were breaking their fast with during Ramadan.
+They even offered me some of their food whilst they were breaking their fast during Ramadan.

-It’s the little touches like this that make a traditional riad such a charming place to stay.
+It’s these little gestures that make a traditional riad such a charming place to stay.

-While there are plusher places with modern amenities and more recently renovated riads, it’s the personal touches that stand out for me.
+There are more modern luxury riads than riad Lea, but it’s the personal touches that stand out for me.

 The staff at Riad Lea made sure that their guests felt comfortable and happy.

-There was a lovely atmosphere in the riad, and everyone seemed to be having a great experience.
+There was a nice, calm atmosphere in the riad, and everyone seemed to be happy.

-Reaching the riad was like heading down a hobbit hole, and the doorway was not made for tall people, but once you got used to it, you remembered to duck.
+The doorway was not made for tall people, but once you got used to it, you soon remembered to duck.

-The breakfast at Riad Lea was a typical Morroccan breakfast, but as good as I’ve had in the more expensive riads.
+The breakfast at Riad Lea was a typical Morroccan breakfast, a mixture of sweet and savoury food.

-I loved their homemade yoghurt.
+I loved their homemade yoghurt and msemen pancakes.

-The walk to the main square was enjoyable, passing by lots of interesting little shops on the way.
+The walk to the main square is enjoyable, passing by lots of interesting little shops and restaurants along the way.

 I enjoyed my stay at Riad Lea.
 It’s not a fancy 5 star accommodation, but it’s good value for money.

-It was clean, I had everything I needed, and the staff were a credit to the riad.
+It was clean and comfortable, and the staff were a credit to the riad.

 Riad Lea can be found at,